 114 E. Seventh St., Tempe

 Pedal Haus Brewery

-Located near Tempe's Mill Avenue, this local brewery boasts a bustling patio packed with yard games, rings of camp chairs around firepits, sports on TV and happy beer drinkers.
-Park your bike and bring your pooch - the patio is also dog-friendly.
-(Tip: "Sunday Funday" is all-day happy hour.)
+Located near Tempe's Mill Avenue, this local brewery boasts a bustling patio that's packed with yard games, rings of camping chairs around fire pits, sports on TV and happy beer drinkers.
+Park your bike and bring your pooch – this patio is also dog-friendly.
+Pro tip: "Sunday Funday" is all-day happy hour.